Medical Schools in New Jersey: How to Get In (2025)

 Below you will find statistics on New Jersey medical schools’ rankings, locations, average GPAs, average MCAT scores, and other statistics so you can compare and contrast each program.
 While putting together this information, we observed a few main takeaways:

-All five New Jersey medical schools appear in the 2023-2024 U.S. News Research ranking.
+• All five New Jersey medical schools appeared in the 2023-2024 U.S. News Research ranking.
+They also all participated in the 2024-2025 U.S. News Research ranking.

 (Note: We strongly recommend that you sign up for MSAR for the most up-to-date information on MD programs and that you sign up for Choose DO for DO program data.)